oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 When implementing these endpoints on Keycloak, we also need a client.
 You need it to attach the tokens you create to the it, as well as to authenticate the user when registering the device/user.
 Because it will be used to authentication on a native device (and not on a backend server), It shouldn’t be confidential.
 Therefore, it uses PKCE with SHA256 for security reasons.
 As per Apple request, it needs to have the `urn:apple:platformsso`  scope.

-> Avoid using the `offline_access`scope.
-The Mac already asks for new tokens everything the user authenticates locally.
-The `offline_access`gives the Mac an extremly long token.
+> I also recommend adding the `offline_access`scope.
+If you don’t, the user will be prompted for a new authentication if the tokens are expired.
+With `offline_access`, this won’t happen very often.

 This client is used by the SSO extension in two ways: